ndanilo8/ejectionChargeCalculator/README.md

-## Pyrotechnic Charge Calculator for Parachute Ejection in High Power Rocketry
+# Pyrotechnic Charge Calculator for Parachute Ejection in High Power Rocketry

-### Brief Explanation
+## Brief Explanation

-This Pyrotechnic Charge Calculator is a simple tool designed for use in High Power Rocketry to estimate the amount of pyrotechnic charge needed to pressurize a container for parachute ejection from the fuselage.
-High Power Rocketry often involves deploying parachutes to ensure a safe and controlled descent of the rocket after the main thrust phase.
-The parachute ejection system typically uses a pyrotechnic charge to rapidly generate gas, creating pressure inside the container that deploys the parachute.

-### Goal

-The goal of this calculator is to provide rocket enthusiasts and designers with a quick and efficient way to estimate the necessary amount of pyrotechnic charge for a specific container volume and desired pressure.
-The calculator takes into account the expected temperature and height above sea level to adjust the pressure calculation.
-By using this tool, rocketry enthusiasts can accurately determine the required pyrotechnic charge, ensuring a reliable and successful parachute ejection during the flight.
-This calculator can aid in optimizing the parachute deployment system and contribute to the overall safety and performance of high-power rockets.

-### Usage
-Input Parameters: Once the calculator application starts running, you will be prompted to enter several input parameters:

-1. Enter the **container volume** in cubic meters.
-This value represents the internal volume of the container that needs to be pressurized for parachute ejection.
-2. Enter the **required pressure** in Pascals.
-This value represents the desired pressure inside the container for successful parachute deployment.
-3. Enter the **expected temperature** in Celsius.
-This is the temperature at which you anticipate the parachute ejection event to occur.
-4. Enter the **height above sea level** in meters.
-This value is necessary to adjust the pressure calculation based on the altitude.
+The Black Powder Charge Calculator for Rocket Parachute Ejection is a practical tool designed to provide an approximation of the amount of black powder required for successful parachute deployment in high-powered rockets.
+This calculator is especially useful for rockets measuring around 3-4 inches in diameter.
+It assists rocket hobbyists, builders, and engineers in determining the appropriate amount of black powder needed to achieve the desired parachute ejection pressure.

+## Key Features:
+**User-Friendly Interface:** The calculator offers a simple and user-friendly interface, enabling users to input key parameters conveniently.

+**Input Parameters:**
+- **Diameter** of Parachute Section **Body Tube**: The user provides the diameter of the cylindrical body tube section where the parachute is housed.
+- **Length** of Parachute Section **Body Tube**: The length of the cylindrical body tube section where the parachute is housed is specified by the user.
+- **Desired Pressure**: Users can input their target pressure in pounds per square inch (PSI), which influences the parachute deployment.

+**Accurate Calculations:** The calculator utilizes precise mathematical formulas to determine the amount of black powder required for parachute deployment.
+It considers the volume of the cylinder, desired pressure, and other crucial factors.

+**Safety Considerations:** The tool emphasizes safety, as it is essential to ground test the parachute deployment before the first launch.
+Users are advised to keep a safe distance from the rocket during testing.

+**Grams of FFFFg Black Powder:** After inputting the necessary values, the calculator promptly computes and displays the amount of FFFFg black powder required in grams for successful parachute ejection.

+## Note: The calculator assumes FFFFg black powder and provides an approximate value.
+The actual deployment performance may vary due to real-world conditions, so it is crucial to conduct thorough ground tests for optimal results.